We've been based at Hoo Hall in Rivenhall for over 30 years.

 Vicky is responsible for managing client accounts and invoices as well as a wide range of other essential office tasks at Paton and Lee.

-When not mucking out I enjoy walking, reading and visiting old buildings."
+When not mucking out I enjoy walking, exploring the countryside and looking at old buildings."

 Peter Loveless - Farrier DWCF